MindscapeHQ/raygun4py/README.rst

 Web frameworks
 --------------

 Raygun4py includes dedicated middleware implementations for Django and Flask, as well as generic WSGI frameworks (Tornado, Bottle, Ginkgo etc).
-These are available for both Python 2.7 and Python 3.1+.
+These are available for Python 3.10+.

 Django
 ++++++